logzio/documentation/docs/user-guide/admin/give-aws-access-with-iam-roles.md

 and click **Edit trust relationship** to open the policy document JSON.

-Find the line with the key `sts:ExternalId`, and replace the value with the Logz.io external ID you copied in step 2.
+Find the line with the key `sts:ExternalId`, and replace the value with the Logz.io external ID you copied to your text editor.

 For example,
 if your account's external ID is